askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 ## Part C - Test the feature

-1. **Get ready to test your code changes** in the dev GKE cluster.
-We'll use Cloud Code, backed by a tool called [skaffold](https://skaffold.dev) to build Docker images and deploy to the dev GKE cluster.
-Install skaffold to your local environment by [following the steps here](https://skaffold.dev/docs/install/).
+We'll use Cloud Code, backed by a tool called [`skaffold`](https://skaffold.dev/docs/quickstart/) to build and test the container images using the new frontend code we just added.

-2. **View the `skaffold.yaml` file**.
+#### 1. **View the provided `skaffold.yaml` file**.

+A skaffold.yaml file is the configuration for skaffold, telling it what images it needs to build, where the source code lives, and any custom "profiles".
+In this case, we define three profiles - `dev`, `staging`, and `prod` - that deploy the relevant kustomize overlays we explored in [Part 2](/2-how-krm-works/).
+Also note that the Java images will be built with [Jib](https://github.com/GoogleContainerTools/jib/), a container building tool for Java, and the Python images (frontend, userservice, contacts, loadgenerator) will be built with the default Docker.

 ```
 cat ../skaffold.yaml